fac18/week3-cikp-gifsthesia/README.md

 ---

+### What is GIFsthesia?

+A game that involves guessing a song based on a snippet of lyrics, where each word is represented by a GIF.
+Snazzy!

+We used the musixmatch API to:
+1. request the top 50 chart tracks from the UK
+..* we created a function to select a random song from this
+2. request the lyric snippet, song name and artist, when provided with a song's ID

+---

 Readme requirements to-do:
 - A clearly defined user journey, documented in your readme.
 - more screenshots of how game should look